-The primary fuels used in the cement industry have been coal, fuel oil or Natural Gas.
-Yet, as stated above, a wide array of waste fuels have been successfully used to partially substitute conventional fuels for firing.
+The primary fuels used in the cement industry have been coal, petcoke, fuel oil and natural gas.
+There is a wide array of alternative waste fuels that have been successfully used to substitute conventional fuels for pyroprocessing.

 Cement, mining, and minerals processing plants present the ideal conditions for use of alternative fuels including: high temperatures, long residence times, an oxidizing atmosphere, ash retention clinker, and high thermal inertia.
 These conditions ensure that the fuel’s organic part is destroyed and the inorganic part is trapped.

 The use of alternative fuels will help conserve non-renewable resources.
 The wastes used as alternative fuels would most likely have ended up in a landfill or destroyed in dedicated incinerators both of which create the negative consequence of additional emissions.
 Their use in kilns replaces coal and maximizes the recovery of energy.
 Employing alternative fuels in cement plants, mining, and other mineral processing facilities is an important element of any sound waste management policy.
 This practice promotes positive materials recovery and recycling programs.